wclr/watchalive/README.md

 > Serve, watch, compile sources, receive events/data and trigger custom actions in browsers.

-## Caution (current state)

-This project is not intended to be used as open source.
-DO NOT try to use it.

 ## Features

 - Serves development sources and assets using its own HTTP server.
 - Watches file changes and sends the events/date to the client (default action on file change is page reload), using web sockets.
 - Compiles (transpiles) resources and watches the dependencies for changes.
 Can be easily extended via transpile plugins.
 Currently bundled with LESS/CSS plugin out of the box.